CurveDocs/curve-docs/docs/references/notebooks.md

 ## **Google Colab and JupyterHub**

-The first notebooks were hosted on a [JupyterHub server from Vyper](https://try.vyperlang.org/hub/).
-Due to performance issues, hosting was switched to [Google Colab](https://colab.google/).
-Old notebooks remain hosted on the JupyterHub server, but all new ones will be hosted on Google Colab.
+The first notebooks were hosted on a JupyterHub server maintained by the Vyper team.
+As that service is now deprecated, hosting was switched to [Google Colab](https://colab.google/).

 ---